bismuthfoundation/Bismuth-FAQ/Hypernodes/00-Auto-Install-Script.md

 Once you can connect again, be a little more patient.
 Rushing and restarting things often do break.
 You can issue a `screen -ls` command after 1 minute to make source node and HN are started.
+If the command lists both a "node" and a "hypernode" screen, you're ok.

 Then, **let the server alone for 30 minutes.**
 Both node and HN have to init, discover peers, catch up... let'em play.